 I have extensive experience with individuals, couples, and families and enjoy working with adolescents and others on the cusp of new behavior and understanding.
 I specialize in trauma treatment and in helping people work through life transitions.

 I have been providing psychotherapy since 1991 and have been in private practice since 2011.
 My first job out of graduate school was administering a Family Literacy program in Richmond for the Junior League.
 This program was a combined GED program for parents and an early childhood program for their children.
 We also provided high quality child care for the community.

-Now I have been in private practice in an office near the Downtown Mall in Charlottesville, Virginia for 8 years.
+I have been in private practice since 2011.
+I am affiliated with Riverbend Integrative Trauma Treatment (RITT) as a supervisor and trainer.
+I offer consultation to other professional, particularly concerning somatic psychotherapy and trauma work.
 I love my clients and my work.
 I am very grateful to have had all of these experiences.